 Dental Public Health - Certificate

-Offered by the Department of Public Health Sciences at the Texas A&M University College of Dentistry, located in Dallas, Texas, this is a 12-month certificate program that begins in late June each year.
+This program, housed in the Department of Public Health Sciences, is a 12-month-equivalent full-time certificate program that begins in late June each year.
 Up to three new positions may be available each year.
-All applicants must have a DDS, DMD, or equivalent degree, an MPH or PhD in public health, and a competitive academic record with references.
-An application may be obtained by contacting the Program Director.
+All applicants must have a DDS, DMD, or equivalent degree, an MPH or PhD in public health, and a competitive academic record, with references.
+An application may be obtained from ADEA PASS.
 Each student completes a pre-assessment evaluation prior to entering the program.

 The program is guided by the Dental Public Health Competencies developed by the American Board of Dental Public Health.